• Skip to primary navigation

 Now add the sherry to deglaze the pan.
 Then add your pre-mix and simmer for two – three minutes while the flavors meld.

 Finally, make a slurry to thicken the sauce.
-Do this by stirring the gluten free flour into the water until dissolved and then stirring the slurry into the sauce until it thickens, about 1 minute.
+Do this by stirring the gluten free flour into cold water until dissolved, and then gradually drizzle the slurry into the sauce while continuously whisking until the sauce thickens, about 1 minute.
+(If the flour clumps, strain out the clumps with a fine-mesh sieve gently pressing with a spoon to remove undissolved flour.)

 Sometimes, you can add water if the sauce is too thick or more slurry if it’s too thin.